Natsu6767/Natsu6767.github.io/_pages/about.md

 selected_papers: True # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-<b> I am on the Job Market and looking for roles as a SOFTWARE ENGINEER, MACHINE LEARNING ENGINEER, and COMPUTER VISION RESEARCH ENGINEER.
-If you have any openings or know somone who does, please let me know and get in touch with me.
-It would really help me out.
-Thank You 🙂 </b>

 Thank you for visiting my academic webpage!
 If you are interested in checking out my blog, click <a href="https://mohitjain.me/">here</a>.

 I am a second year Computer Science Masters student at the University of California, San Diego, advised by Prof. <a href="https://xiaolonw.github.io/"> Xiaolong Wang </a>.